mu-fazil-vk/Love-Calculator/README.md

 # Love Calculator

 It is an application created in Flutter.
 When we enter any two names into the input fields, we receive a percentage indicating how closely those two people match, as well as a suggestion as to whether the relationship is good or bad.
 It is only for fun.
+And it also integrated with google ads.

 ## Badges